Decision Support Analyst Salary

 Popular Skills for Decision Support Analyst

-Survey results suggest that Decision Support Analysts use a fairly large toolkit of professional skills.
-Fortunate workers who know SAS can expect a significant pay bump, scoring salaries 29 percent above average.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Access.
-For most people, competency in Data Analysis indicates knowledge of Database Management & Reporting and SQL.
+Decision Support Analysts report using a diverse set of skills on the job.
+Fortunate workers who know SAS command much higher paychecks, scoring salaries 28 percent above average.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Excel, Microsoft Access, and Data Analysis.
+Those educated in Data Analysis tend to be well versed in Database Management & Reporting and SQL.

 Pay by Experience Level for Decision Support Analyst